AI

 Skills: The User-Facing Workflow Layer

 Hooks enforce rules.
 Subagents review work.
-Skills are how the team actually invokes them — slash commands that wrap multi-step workflows in a single, memorable name.
-Twelve real skills, dissected.
+Commands and skills are how the team actually invokes them — thin wrappers route to detailed workflows, encoding multi-step knowledge in a single, memorable slash command.
+The architecture dissected.

 The hardest part of an agent-ready repo isn’t writing the rules.
 It’s getting the team to use them — to remember which prompt doc to load, which subagent to invoke, which reference module to read first.

-That’s the job of skills.
-A skill is a slash command.
-The user types /migrate-list Orders and a 60-line prompt fires, loading the right docs, naming the right reference implementation, delegating to the right subagent, and finishing with the right validation.
+That’s the job of commands and skills.
+When the user types /migrate-list Orders, a thin command wrapper in .claude/commands/ triggers a detailed skill in .claude/skills/.
+The skill’s prompt fires: loading the right docs, naming the right reference implementation, delegating to the right subagent, and finishing with the right validation.
 The user typed eight words.
 The skill did the workflow.

-This is the top of the enforcement stack: hooks at the bottom (deterministic guards), subagents in the middle (specialist reviewers), skills at the top (the surface a teammate actually touches).
+This is the top of the enforcement stack: hooks at the bottom (deterministic guards), subagents in the middle (specialist reviewers), commands and skills at the top (the surface a teammate actually touches).

-A skill is a .md file in .claude/commands/.
-The filename becomes the slash command — migrate-list.md → /migrate-list.
-Frontmatter declares the description and any expected arguments; the body is the prompt the agent receives when the user invokes it.
+A command is a .md file in .claude/commands/.
+The filename becomes the slash command users type — migrate-list.md becomes /migrate-list.
+Frontmatter declares the description and any expected arguments; the body delegates to a skill.

 Minimum viable shape: